teler-sh/teler/.github/CONTRIBUTING.md

 As you are ready with your code contribution, push your branch to your `teler` fork and open a pull request against the **master** branch.

-Please also update the [CHANGELOG.md](https://github.com/kitabisa/teler/blob/development/CHANGELOG.md) to note what you've added or fixed.
+Please also update the [CHANGELOG.md](/CHANGELOG.md) to note what you've added or fixed.

 ### Pull request checks

-First, please accept our [CLA](https://github.com/kitabisa/teler/blob/development/.github/CONTRIBUTION_LICENSE_AGREEMENT.md).
+By submitting PR to this project, you are accept to our [CLA](/.github/CONTRIBUTION_LICENSE_AGREEMENT.md).

-Also, we run a few checks in CI by using GitHub actions, you can see them [here](https://github.com/kitabisa/teler/tree/development/.github/workflows).
+Also, we run a few checks in CI by using GitHub actions, you can see them [here](/.github/workflows/pr.yaml).